aschuma/log4j-aws-appenders/docs/client.md

 There are two supported variants for this method.
 The first takes no parameters; it must retrieve any configuration from an external source.
 The second is passed three parameters from the appender configuration.

-Examples, for `CloudWatchAppender`:
+Examples:

 * `public static AWSLogs createCloudWatchClient()`
 * `public static AWSLogs createCloudWatchClient(String assumedRole, String region, String endpoint)`